-Now that you've made the decision to go to university, find out how to successfully complete your UCAS application before the deadline
+Now that you've made the decision to go to university in 2022/23, find out how to successfully complete your UCAS application before the deadline

-Once you've weighed up all the information available, attended university open days and discussed your degree options with friends, family and those in the know - chiefly course tutors and college careers advisers - you may feel ready to begin the application process for 2018 entry.
+Once you've weighed up all the information available, attended university open days either in person or virtually, and discussed your degree options with friends, family, course tutors and college careers advisers, you're ready to begin the application process for 2022 entry.

 Registering with UCAS